Compliance

 The department aims to work with producers to seek agreement to enter the property, pre-arrange the meeting at a mutually agreed time and inspect properties with the producer.

-Producers are reminded agricultural officers are authorised under the Act to enter agricultural properties in Reef catchments and carry out compliance visits.
-Under the Act, it is an offence to prevent officers from undertaking these activities and penalties apply.
+Producers are reminded Agricultural Officers are authorised under the Act and have powers to enter agricultural properties in Reef catchments and carry out compliance visits.
+Under the Act, it is an offence to prevent officers from exercising a power and penalties apply.

 For banana producers

-Banana producers must comply with the minimum practice conditions set out in the Agricultural ERA Standard for banana cultivation .
+Banana producers must comply with the minimum practice conditions set out in the Agricultural ERA Standard for banana cultivation (PDF, 1.5 MB) .

 Key focus areas for banana compliance visits are the Johnstone and Tully River basins.